KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 In this section, **an initial configuration of the infrastructure is described, with only the bare minimum of components**, as well as a **PoC of the infrastructure** working as described in the previous sections, i.e., with IaC practices.

+All the code used in this PoC can be found under the project's repository [kostas-seclab](https://github.com/KostasKoutrou/kostas-seclab).

 ### Proxmox Configuration

 The installation of Proxmox is a typical installation of any OS.
 Because the physical machine is connected to the home router, the following network configuration was added: